 In certain scenarios, especially when using time dimensions, it may feasible to aggregate not in the default additive manner, but using different kinds of aggregation.
 You can define semi-additive aggregations for certain measures that will be used for aggregations in one specific dimension.

 The following settings are possible:

 - Average of children

-Note: if you are using Semi Additive Measures, then the childs from the year (YTD elements) are part of the aggregation and the average.
+Note: if you are using Semi Additive Measures, then the children from the year (YTD elements) are part of the aggregation and the average.
 In this case, the calculated average differs from the normal calculated average.